niplav/site/masturbation_and_attractiveness.md

-Members of the NoFap community frequently claim that male physical attractiveness is causally influenced by the frequency and duration since last occurence of masturbation.
+Members of the NoFap community frequently claim that male physical attractiveness is causally influenced by the frequency and duration since the last occurence of masturbation.

 I present a method to test this claim (albeit imperfectly) by approaching 200 people in the street after 90 days of abstinence from masturbation and